-• If a discipline (subject) does not offer two semester modules (4 quarter modules) per year level, students should consult the relevant head of department of the particular discipline regarding potential supplementing with other relevant modules.
+- If a discipline (subject) does not offer two semester modules (4 quarter modules) per year level, students should consult the relevant head of department of the particular discipline regarding potential supplementing with other relevant modules. - If any language disciplines (language subject) are selected, the module choices that are prescribed in the language groups and in the alphabetical list of modules must be taken into account.